nitishdayal/JavaScript30/exercises/01 - JavaScript Drum Kit/README.md

   that name as the second argument for our event listener.

 2. Create a function with the name that you decided on in step 1.
     - The function should accept one parameter, the _event_ which the function is going to handle.
-    - The body of the function will declare and define two variables that will reference the  _div and audio elements_ that correspond with the keypress which triggered the function (if such elements exist).
+    - In the body of the function, declare and define two variables that will reference the  _div and audio elements_ that correspond with the keypress which triggered the function (if such elements exist).
     - If the key pressed doesn't match one of the keys defined on our page we don't